varnav/ExifDate2FS/README.md

 This tool will recursively update file timestamps to information from EXIF tag DateTimeOriginal.
 It accepts one argument - filesystem path.
 It will not modify files themselves, only filesystem timestamps.
 For Linux it will modify mtime while for Windows it will also modify
 “Date Created”.

-Optionally you can rename file to IMG_YYYYMMDD_HHMMSS.jpg fith `--rename`
+Optionally you can rename file to IMG_YYYYMMDD_HHMMSS.jpg with `--rename`

 ## Supported file formats (file extensions):